Te Unua Museum of Southland: Galleries

 The museum's Māori Gallery emphasised the everyday aspects of pre-contact life in Murihiku/(Southland).
 This included the processes of adze making, fishing using bone and stone lures, and musical instruments.
 The natural history gallery displayed rare and endangered species such as the kākāpō and kiwi, as well as subfossil bones of extinct birds such as moa.
 This gallery also covered subjects such as geology and sea life.
 "Beyond the Roaring 40's Gallery" interpreted the unique and vulnerable subantarctic themes and was developed utilising both museum and Department of Conservation expertise.

 A fossil forest of petrified wood exists at Curio Bay on the southeast coast of Southland.
-A reconstruction of this, where visitors can walk among the stumps and tree sections of petrified wood 130 million years old, can be found in front of the museum along with two-metre bronze tuatara sculpture.
+A reconstruction of this, where visitors can walk among the stumps and tree sections of petrified wood 130 million years old, could be found in front of the museum along with two-metre bronze tuatara sculpture.

 Art

 The art galleries featured regular contemporary and historical art exhibitions, both travelling shows and works from permanent collections, often with a regional emphasis which includes Stewart Island and the Subantarctic Islands.
 The museum has a significant collection of art, photography, ceramics and craft; of special note is the work by William Hodges "A Maori before a waterfall in Dusky Bay " (1773), and Te Mauri, the large pounamu boulder that travelled to America as part of the Te Maori Exhibition in 1984.